 … using detailed tasks and task estimations to generate projections?

-Agile estimating and planning uses a top-down method to forecast.
-Gross level estimating at the feature level is often done using a technique called planning poker, with estimates given in points using the Fibonacci sequence.
+We often gross level estimating at the feature level using a technique called planning poker, with estimates given in points using the Fibonacci sequence.

-As a SM, a successful PM attains a daily meeting with the team members.
+As an SM, a successful PM attains a daily meeting with the team members.
 This helps the PM to identify any issues that the team members have faced or shared the update among all the team members.

-Contrary to waterfall method, roles are distributed among all the team members.
-The key people in an agile method are the team members, scrum master, and the client.
+Contrary to waterfall method, it distributes roles among all the team members.
+The key people in an agile method are the scrum team members, scrum master, and the client.

 As a PO, the PM should serve as a domain or subject matter expert (SME).
-It’s better to keep the roles separated but this depends on the team how they prefer to be accountable.
+It’s better to keep the roles separated, but this depends on the team how they prefer to be accountable.

-A PM should assure that there is a tactical person by translating the product manager’s strategy into actionable tasks, and work with cross-functional agile teams to make sure they are executing on those requirements.
+A PM should assure that there is a tactical person by translating the product manager’s strategy into actionable tasks and work with cross-functional agile teams to make sure they are executing on those requirements.

-Even if the Agile Project Management is not part of the framework definition this doesn’t mean that PMs cannot practice Agile Project Management.
+Even if the Agile Project Management is not part of the framework definition, this doesn’t mean that PMs cannot practice Agile Project Management.